HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

   sql_file="resource_weights.sql"
 ) }}

 A big chunk of resources are for JavaScript.
 Again, for JavaScript-based SSGs it's a much bigger compared to others - around 700 KB compared to around 150 KB for non-JavaScript based SSGs.
 While this is not surprisingly, it's interesting to see the actual differences laid out in this way.
 Next.js based sites use more JavaScript than others.
+Hugo and Jekyll developers on other hand use JavaScript more reponsible and keep their bundle tight.
+Another reason for that might be complexity.
+Since Hugo and Jekyll based sites are not represented as much in top ranking sites, they might have simplier use cases as for example Next.js top raniking.

 We analysed which third party libraries were used among SSGs.
 We excluded React and Vue to have a clear picture of other libraries and frameworks represented among SSGs.